diyadas/vizresume/README.md

 ## What's next
 - Binder support.
 - Move data visualization-specific variables from Google sheets input into Shiny app input.
+- Document available options for FontAwesome icons.
+Did someone make a Shiny app for this?
 - Hyperlinks / tooltips to provide more details, for individual activities.